home / mcp / playwright mcp server

 Available tools

-Generate test code templates based on observed interactions and page structure to accelerate test creation.
+Generate test code snippets or complete tests based on observed browser interactions and page state.